Creighton vs. Iowa: Odds, spread, over/under - November 14

 Creighton vs. Iowa Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup at multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup posted on multiple sportsbooks.

 |Favorite